 The Bremen Public Library is challenging 9th, 10th, 11th, and 12th graders to read 50 books before graduation!
 The goal is for you to develop a lifelong reading habit, so there are no assigned books, no book reports, and no grades to worry about.
 Read whatever you want during high school for the 50 Books Before Graduation challenge.

 Readers are eligible to sign up any time after completing 8th grade and have until the end of 12th grade to finish this challenge.
-Simply sign up for the challenge at the library, or online here.
+Simply sign up for the challenge on our Beanstack app, or online here.
 Then stop by the library to pick up your reading log.
 Log every book you complete during this time period.
 For every 10 books read you will receive a prize.
 After you complete 50 books you will receive The Ultimate Readers Gift Basket!

 For a printable log.